Nicola1971/EvoBackup/README.md

 * Help
 * Support for custom/renamed manager folder
 * Evolution installer for Package Manager and Extras module
+* Option to send email with download link

 ## Credits
 * Based on modbak by stempy https://modx.com/extras/package/modbak